Have you always dreamed of Island hopping in Croatia? I’m bringing you a complete guide on Croatia island hopping.

-Croatia Island Hopping: Best Croatian Islands
+Croatia Island Hopping: The Best Croatian Islands to Visit

 That’s why I’m bringing you a complete list of the best Croatian islands, each beautiful in its own way.

-A glamorous island that stands side to side with France’s St Tropez or Spain’s Marbella.
+Hvar Island is a glamorous island that stands side to side with France’s St Tropez or Spain’s Marbella.
 Due to its luxurious accommodation options, fancy restaurants, as well as trendy bars and shops, Hvar is one of the best islands in Croatia.
 It is also well-known as a party island, a magnet for celebrities and a hot spot for Croatia yachting.

 However, if you put aside the expensive side of Hvar hotels and restaurants, you’ll see there are a lot of things to do in Hvar.
 Sandy, secluded Hvar beaches, charming vineyards and fields of lavender and olives are just some of the reasons why this Croatian island can be a great relaxation spot.
 Moreover, for those who want to learn more about the island’s history and culture, head to Stari Grad and Jelsa.
 These cute little towns are laid-back, traditional and ideal for a family vacation.

 If you opt for a Hvar on your Croatia island hopping tour, the easiest way to visit the island is through the route from Split to Hvar ferry.